Washi1337/AsmResolver/docs/guides/dotnet/advanced-module-reading.md

 };
 ```

-For example, this can be in particular useful if you want to let
+For example, this can be in particular useful if you want to customize the
-AsmResolver ignore and recover from invalid data in the input file:
+way AsmResolver deals with invalid data.

 ``` csharp
 parameters.PEReaderParameters.ErrorListener = ThrowErrorListener.Instance;